Hidden Windows 11 24H2 Features

 WSL (Windows Subsystem for Linux)

-Windows 11 allows you to install Linux distributions (Ubuntu, Debian, etc.) from the Microsoft Store.
-Once installed, you can launch your Linux distro within Windows Terminal or from a shortcut.
-You get an authentic bash shell to run Linux tools and scripts, access the file system, install Linux software, all without leaving Windows or using heavy virtual machines.
-It's even possible to launch Linux GUI applications on Windows 11 (WSLg).
-For instance, if you're a developer or data scientist, you could run a Jupyter Notebook on Linux and open the window in Windows.
+Windows 11 lets you install Linux distributions (Ubuntu, Debian, etc.) from the Microsoft Store.
+Once installed, launch your Linux distro within Windows Terminal or from a shortcut.
+You get an authentic bash shell to run Linux tools and scripts, access the file system, and install Linux software, all without leaving Windows or using heavy virtual machines.

 Productivity Benefits